project-origin/documentation/blockchain-protocols.md

 This field is a reference to the consumption measurement, it is not needed strictly needed, since the measurement has the same address but in a different namespace.

+TODO Er det ikke "strictly needed"?
+Er der ikke nødvendigt for at transaction processoren accepterer transaktionen?

 ### Parts

+Each part in the list represents a GGO retired to the measurement.
+When a GGO is retired to a measurement it is added to an existing Settlement block if one exists, otherwise a new block is created.

-Each part in the list is a GGO retired to the settlement.
-The amount is included so that it is not necessary to read all address to calculate wether the total is larger than the measurement, since it is not allowed to retire more GGOs to a measurement, than the amount of electricity used.
+The amount is included so that it is not necessary to read all GGO's addresses to calculate whether the total is larger than the measurement, since it is not allowed to retire more GGOs to a measurement than the amount of electricity consumed.
+Also, the amount has to match that of the originating GGO.

-But every time a GGO is retired to a measurement it is added here but the transaction processors.

 ## Transaction Processors